 Creating a website on your own computer is possible, but it won’t be accessible to other people unless you select the services of a web host.
 Your job here is to research as many web hosting companies as possible until you find one that is both accessible and meets the requirements you’ve set for your future website.

 + Keep in mind that there are many scam companies out there that promise too many things for too small of a price.
 Stay away from shady web hosting companies and only choose the ones that already have a good reputation.
-Some good examples of providers for hosting your own websites are Bluehost, Dreamhost, Siteground and Greengeeks.
+Some good examples of providers for hosting your own websites are Kinsta, Cloudways, Bluehost, Dreamhost, Siteground and Hostinger.

 Of course, there are many others you can research, but these are among the most popular ones and they have great plans at affordable prices.
 If you want to learn how to host a website for free, you should dig deeper into picking web hosts, as you may find